grafana/pyroscope/docs/sources/operators-guide/deploy-kubernetes/_index.md

    > **Note:** The Helm chart at [https://grafana.github.io/helm-charts](https://grafana.github.io/helm-charts) is a publication of the source code at [**grafana/phlare**](https://github.com/grafana/phlare/tree/main/operations/phlare/helm/phlare).

-1. Install Grafana Phlare using the Helm chart using one of the follwoing options:
+1. Install Grafana Phlare using the Helm chart using one of the following options:

    - Option A: Install Grafana Phlare as single binary